wenqioliviadi/wenqioliviadi.github.io/README.md

 <br>
 <img width="858" alt="Screenshot 2024-12-19 at 11 31 45 PM" src="https://github.com/user-attachments/assets/c5946f30-ae14-49b8-8234-b8e280dc1201" />
 <br>
-Comparative studies of the Von Mises stress, pressure distribution, maximum stress, and the displacement of the deformation are shown. **a.** Model I: the stress distribution and displacement of the proximal femur with fixed bottom when the subject is at rest. **b.** Model II: the stress distribution and displacement of the proximal femur with the load applied with the focus on the x and z directions.
+Comparative studies of the Von Mises stress, pressure distribution, maximum stress, and the displacement of the deformation are shown. **a.** Model I: the stress distribution and displacement of the proximal femur with a fixed bottom when the subject is at rest. **b.** Model II: the stress distribution and displacement of the proximal femur with the load applied with the focus on the x and z directions.

 ## Work Experience